 Hand File Method:

-The first method you can use is to take a hand file to the blade’s edge.
-Because mower blades are manufactured from softer steel grades, it’s possible to get a sharp edge with a file or a “Manual” mower blade sharpening tool.
+The first method is to apply a hand file to the blade’s edge.
+Because mower blades are manufactured from softer steel grades, a file or a “Manual” mower blade sharpening tool can give a sharp edge.

 To do this, use a hand file to sharpen the blade – start from the top side and work downward toward the cutting edge.
 Sharpening the blade in this direction – will ensure a sharp, even blade that will hold its edge reasonably well.